 The month of November is Homeless Youth Awareness Month.
 That is something we all need to be aware of.
 On a lighter note, it is also Sweet Potato Awareness Month.
 Not to be left out, adoption agencies have adopted the month to be National Adoption Awareness Month.

 November Elections in the United States are held on the first Tuesday following the first Monday of the month.
 This year, they land on November 4.
 Do you still vote?
 With the changes in the political climate, and the lack of response or even respect on the part of our politicians towards the voting public, coupled with the jimmying of the counting process, what does voting mean to you?
 Personally, I feel it is a waste of time.
 I strongly believe that if our grandmothers and great grandmothers, who fought so strongly for women’s right to vote, saw what was happening now, they would all be marching in protest again.
 They did not work so hard, merely to have everyone’s rights, along with our Constitution, trampled into the ground.

 For writers, this is also known as National Novel Writing Month.
 With everything going on in our world, there is so much grist for the novel writer, it would be a crime not to make people aware of it with our stories.

 Interested in learning more?
-Send me an email!
+Send an email to email@example.com

 How often have you had a story you burned to